2019 NCAA women's basketball bracket: Printable tournament .PDF | NCAA.com

-Find the official bracket for the 2019 NCAA women's basketball tournament here.
+The official bracket for the 2019 NCAA women's basketball tournament was revealed on Monday, March 18.
+Baylor, Notre Dame, Louisville and Mississippi State are the No. 1 seeds.
 You can click or tap here for a printable bracket version.

-The bracket will be revealed Monday, March 18.
-At that time, 64 teams will be placed in the field.
-Notre Dame is the defending champion, as the Irish beat Mississippi State in the title game.
+The 64-team bracket was announced on ESPN2.
+Notre Dame is the defending national champion, as the Irish beat Mississippi State in the title game.

 2019 NCAA women's basketball tournament: Bracket